hatappo/vscode-extension-vibe-notes/README.md

 - Comments are indicated by a blue "C" icon in the editor gutter
 - Hover over the icon to see the comment content
+- Access the Comments Tree View from the Activity Bar (Vibe Letter icon)
+- Tree view shows all comments organized by file
+- Click on any comment to navigate to its location in the code

 ### Exporting Comments